 Majority of Windows users use the default Windows Media Player to play audio and video files.
 Even though there are plenty of better alternatives around, none of them come close to Windows Media Payer’s beautiful and easy-to-use interface.

-Microsoft has dropped a number of small features from the final release (RTM) of Windows 7 operating system.
+Microsoft has dropped a number of small features from Windows 7, Windows 8 and Windows 10 operating systems.
 One of them is WMP taskbar toolbar.

 It’s a well-known fact that the Windows Media Player 12 (WMP 12) present in Windows 10/8/7 doesn’t come with the taskbar toolbar.
 Windows Media Player Taskbar Toolbar, if you don’t know, is a small toolbar that appears in the taskbar when you minimize Windows Media Player.

 As many of the Vista and XP users are missing this handy toolbar in Windows 7, here is a master guide to help you get taskbar toolbar in Windows 10/8/7 with all features.
 Make sure you follow all steps correctly to get the taskbar toolbar.

 Enable Windows Media Player taskbar toolbar in Windows 10/8/7